mistertandon/english-ted-talk/basic/prompt-summary.md

-Please summarize the following content according to these guidelines:
+Please rewrite the following content according to these guidelines:

-The summary must be concise, not exceeding 250 words.
+1. The content must be concise, between 270 and 320 words.
-Utilize advanced and sophisticated GRE-level vocabulary.
+2. Utilize advanced and sophisticated GRE-level vocabulary.
-Ensure the summary retains the core context and meaning of the original content.
+3. Prioritize key information while omitting any trivial or redundant details.
-Prioritize key information while omitting any trivial or redundant details."
+4. Out put content can be used by active speaker

 Input: